MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 - $true:  Reaching a consensus for the meeting time doesn't automatically schedule the meeting, and the meeting organizer can't change this setting (Off).
 - $false: By default, reaching a consensus for the meeting time doesn't automatically schedule the meeting, but meeting organizer is allowed to turn on this setting.

+The FindTimeAutoScheduleDisabled parameter set at the org level will override user settings.

 For more information about FindTime, see [How to create a FindTime poll](https://support.microsoft.com/office/4dc806ed-fde3-4ea7-8c5e-b5d1fddab4a6).